 Types of Car Insurance Coverage Add-ons

-Your auto insurance policy has additional coverage options to give you more protection on the road.
-These extra coverages are usually affordable to add to your standard auto policy and provide value and peace of mind.
+Your auto insurance policy has additional coverage options you can purchase for more protection.
+These extra coverages are usually affordable to add to your standard auto policy.

-However, note that eligibility for these extra coverages requires you to have purchased both collision and comprehensive first.
-This way, your policy foundation will be solid and cover a wide range of risks before you add specialized coverage for your needs.
-Additional coverages include:
+To buy these extra coverages your required to have purchased both collision and comprehensive first.
+By having full coverage, your policy will be solid and cover a wide range of risks before you add specialized coverage.

 Rental car reimbursement